REQUEST A FREE QUOTE

 Cope & Stick logo

-How to Clean Engineered Wood Floors: The Safe and Efficient Way
+How to Clean Engineered Hardwood Floors: The Safe and Efficient Way

-Are you the proud owner of some fancy engineered wood floors?
+Are you the proud owner of some fancy engineered hardwood floors?
 Congratulations!
 But do you realize what a responsibility it is to keep those beautifully engineered hardwood floors clean and looking new?
-If you didn’t know, now’s your chance to learn—here we present the ultimate guide on how to properly maintain and clean engineered wood floors.
+If you didn’t know, now’s your chance to learn—here we present a simple guide on how to clean engineered hardwood floors.
 From simple sweeping strategies to elaborate cleaning materials, this blog post has everything you need to understand how best to maintain your lovely wood flooring.
-So read on, and see for yourself why keeping up with regular cleaning makes all the difference in keeping your home’s most precious feature looking as good as new.
+So read on and see for yourself why keeping up with regular cleaning makes all the difference in keeping your home’s most precious feature looking as good as new.

 A vaccum cleaner on a hardwood flooring